Diversity and Inclusion

-In line with our aim of increasing the number of women in our business units, managerial teams and leadership bodies, VINCI Energies sees the gender equality index as an opportunity to make progress in diversity both in France and abroad.
-The VINCI Energies SA holding company received a score of 95 out of 100 points for the 2020 calendar year.
+In line with our aim of increasing the number of women in our business units, managerial teams and leadership bodies, VINCI Energies sees the gender equality index as an opportunity to make progress in diversity both in France and around the world.
+The scores given to the Group’s subsidiaries in France are published on their websites in accordance with the applicable legal deadlines.
+The holding company VINCI Energies SA was awarded a score of 94 out of 100 points for the 2021 calendar year.

 Developing back‑to‑work programmes and qualifications

 In 2011 VINCI created ViE, a social enterprise that helps the Group enact professional integration.
 It enables people struggling to get back into work to engage in consistent professional integration that focuses on work and access to training, taking into account social issues.
 This approach is set to be rolled out internationally in the medium term, particularly taking into account the economic, local and social context.

 With the help of the Fondation VINCI pour la Cité, VINCI Energies and Vitamine T – a major social enterprise player in France – set up TIM, a work integration company specialising in facility management.
 Their purpose in setting up the social joint venture is to help its beneficiaries back into employment, working as multiservice agents, hospitality officers, etc. Vitamine T will provide all of them with social support and customised professional coaching.

 Integrating people with disabilities

 The measures we have taken to promote the employment of people with disabilities take three forms: reclassifying incapacitated employees, recruiting people with disabilities and working with companies that mostly employ people with disabilities.